abusch419/make_new_kit/README.md

-# make_new_kit
-make new kits on the deluge with rust
+# Make new kits from sample packs automatically for the deluge with Rust!

 Making new kits on the deluge when you get a new sample pack is tedious and time consuming.

 This script allows you to extract the filenames out of a sample pack and then automaticallty create however many kits are needed to capture all of the files.
 XML files are generated and saved to your desktop under a name of your choosing.

-To run the script just clone this repo.
-Download Rust.
-Navigate to the repo on your machine.
-Pop open an IDE.
-Hard code the file path for your new sample pack in the main function in main.rs, and provide a better name than desired_folder_name and desired_file_name for the files and folder that will be generated, and also don't forget to hard code the path to your individual desktop.
+To run the script follow these steps:
+1. Clone this repo.
+2. Download Rust.
+3. Navigate to the repo on your machine.
+4. Pop open a code editor.
+5. Hard code the global variables at the top of main.rs and read the comments carefully when doing do.

-Finally run cargo run and you sohuld get a folder full of kit files to test on your deluge.
+Finally run cargo run and you should get a folder full of kit files to test on your deluge.

+I recommend running one folder of voices at a time to avoid confusing naming.
+The script isn't smart enough to name all the kits with the voices they contain - kit names are currently hard coded.
+This is because the script also isn't smart enough to create kits by voice.
+This would be difficult in some cases since all sample packs have different naming conventions.

+This is why I process voices by group - kick, snare, hi hat, cymbal, etc.

+When it come to loops - it might make more sense to process large groups of different loop types at once if the names are hard to categorize under one single identifier.

 Made with 🖤 by Busch
-Deep Current / Folk Art / Vulture Stone
+Deep Current / Folk Art / Vulture Stone abusch419@gmail.com

-Gotchas:
-Whatever folder you point the script to has to match the same folder structure for where your sample will ultimately be found on the deluge.
-This part takes some figuring out.